jakimowb/enmapbox_testmigration2/doc/source/ApplierExamples.rst

 Manage Metadata Example
 =======================

-You can read metadata from input and write metadata to output datasets.
+You can read metadata from input (using :meth:`~hubdc.applier.ApplierOperator.getMetadataItem`) and write metadata to output datasets
+(using :meth:`~hubdc.applier.ApplierOperator.setMetadataItem`).

 This simple example reads the *wavelength* information in the *ENVI* metadata domain of the input dataset and passes it to the output dataset::

     def ufunc(operator):